 There is also a series of resources that has been compiled based around topics relevant to patients and their carers.

-You can find online learning modules (free) that are for volunteers and you may be interested in a short online video that highlights some important issues for volunteers.
+You can find online learning modules (free) that are for volunteers.